Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

-To address these problems, we exploit the value function-based optimal penalty $h^{*}_v$ for the continuous-time problem (\ref{continuous_market_state})-(\ref{Value_portfolio}), assuming that all the technical conditions are satisfied.
-If we disregard the dependence of the diffusion coefficient of $W_t$ (the second term on the right side of (\ref{continuous_wealth})) on $\pi_t$, then according to Proposition \ref{Prop:optimal_penalty_1} we can formally write $h_v^*$ as
+To address these problems, we exploit the value function-based optimal penalty $h^{*}_v$ for the continuous-time problem (\ref{continuous_market_state})-(\ref{Value_portfolio}), recalling that our discrete-time problem is discretized from the continuous-time model.
+Based on the form of $h^{*}_v$ we will propose \emph{a dual feasible penalty in the sense of (\ref{portfolio_penalty_set}) for the discrete-time problem,} which is also easy to compute.
+Assuming that all the technical conditions in Theorem\ref{Theorem5:StrongDual_IdealPenalty} hold, we can apply the result (\ref{optimal_penalty_2}) by selecting $x_t=(\phi_t,W_t)$, $V(t,x_t)= V(t,\phi_t,W_t)$, $\sigma(t,x_t)= $, and $dw_t= $ such that